In this article

 Even though that’s a lot of specific information, you can still organize everything so that it’s easy to read.
 Here’s an example of how to structure a VAT invoice:

 Keep each invoice on record for five years.
 Why?
 Because the EU tax authorities want these on-hand should any official institution inquire.
 If you ever receive a request, you’d have to make these records electronically available within 30 days.
-So best practice is to keep digital files in a cloud-based storage system, or simply within your accounting/tax software if you use one.
+So best practice is to keep digital files in a cloud-based storage system, or simply within your sales tax software, if you use one.

 Step 5: How to file EU VAT returns